solana-labs/solana/docs/src/implemented-proposals/tower-bft.md

 |    7 |        11 |       2 |                   13 |
 |    1 |         1 |      16 |                   17 |

-The lockout for vote 1 will not increase from 16 until the stack contains 5 votes.
+The lockout for vote 1 will not increase from 16 until the tower contains 5 votes.

-### Slashing and Rewards

-Validators should be rewarded for selecting the fork that the rest of the cluster selected as often as possible.
-This is well-aligned with generating a reward when the vote stack is full and the oldest vote needs to be dequeued.
-Thus a reward should be generated for each successful dequeue.

 ### Cost of Rollback